srinivasmathur/Grab-AI-/README.md

 # Grab-AI Safety -
-This repository contains the python code along with the trained model

 # Problem Statement
 Multiple Telematics data was provided for each bookingID.There are 10 datasets containing about 16,00,000 rows each and 20,018 unique bookingIDs with the label.The objective is to make a model that can detect dangerous driving trips.